Introduction to ecosystem-based fisheries management

 ABOUT Donna

-Hydrobiology-Aquaculture (2015), and my PhD in Fisheries Biology and Management (2020).
-Currently, I am a postdoctoral fellow at Dalhousie University (Canada) and Woods Hole Oceanographic Institution (USA).
-My research focuses on marine fisheries and in particular ecosystem modeling, stock assessments, marine protected areas, and the effects of fishing restrictions, as well as climate change on marine populations.
+I studied at the School of Biology of the Aristotle University of Thessaloniki (AUTH - Greece), where I got my BSc in Biology (2011), my MSc in Hydrobiology-Aquaculture (2015), and my PhD in Fisheries Biology and Management (2020).
+Currently, I am a postdoctoral associate at AUTH and a guest investigator at Woods Hole Oceanographic Institution (USA).
+My research focuses on marine fisheries and ecosystem dynamics, using modeling to assess the impacts of fishing regulations and climate change on the sustainability of marine populations.

 Created with